I’ve been 17 years as

 125th anniversary year for the Poverty Bay

-union, so its a celebration year.”
+union, so it’s a celebration year.”

 Another reason for him to come home